scuzzydude/asimov/asimov.md

 Works of art don't just have historical value.
 They have potential value.
 And anything that is one of a kind has vanity value.

 Genius and Vanity are intangible, but real.
 This is one problem people have understanding money.
 Most people can understand equities, a share of stock is partial ownership of company.
 Most people can understand a fixed currency - a gold-standard dollar is an actual gold coin.
 People used to understand that a paper dollar bill was backed by gold locked down under Fort Knox.[^2] But the floating dollar?
 That's backed by the "full faith of the United States Government" which I would argue is neither tangible nor real.
-I mean, the US Government consists of people we elected, I don't think I need to make a list of examples of all those faithless hypocrites.
+The US Government consists of people we elected; I don't think I need to make a list of examples of all those faithless hypocrites -- it's a long list with names in both red and blue.
 And bitcoin?
 Backed by mathematics?
 Mathematics is a form of genius humanity has created collectively through history, it's as much of an abstraction as faith in a government.

 Genius and Vanity are timeless.